 Start by working on your understanding of how racism and whiteness affect your school

-Racism is a complex issue, and no one's expecting you to understand everything.
-However, a good place to start is with the core concepts, and how they impact your school, like:
+Racism is a complex issue, and no one's expecting you to understand everything so a good place to start is with the core concepts, like:

 - Racism and anti-racism